pine3ree/pine3ree-db/docs/sql/predicates.md

 $predicateSet = new Predicate\Set();
 // add predicates

-// begin a sub set
+// Begin a sub set
 // will be compiled into ("price" > :gt1 OR "stock" > :gt2)
 $predicateSet
     ->beginGroup() // entering the subset scope